ese5160/final-project-a07g-a14g-t09-shorts-sparks/A07G_README.md

 _sercom_set_handler(instance_index, _usart_interrupt_handler);
 ```

-5. What are the callback functions that are called when:
+### 5: What are the callback functions that are called when

-   1. A character is received?
+* A character is received?
 (RX)

-   * answer
+answer

-   1. A character has been sent?
+* A character has been sent?
 (TX)

-   * answer
+answer

-6. Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers.
+### 6: Explain what is being done on each of these two callbacks and how they relate to the cbufRx and cbufTx buffers

-* answer
+answer

-7. Draw a diagram that explains the program flow for UART receive – starting with the user typing a character and ending with how that characters ends up in the circular buffer “cbufRx”.
-Please make reference to specific functions in the starter code.
+### 7: Draw a diagram that explains the program flow for UART receive – starting with the user typing a character and ending with how that characters ends up in the circular buffer “cbufRx”.
+Please make reference to specific functions in the starter code

-* answer
+answer

-8. Draw a diagram that explains the program flow for the UART transmission – starting from a string added by the program to the circular buffer “cbufTx” and ending on characters being shown on the screen of a PC (On Teraterm, for example).
-Please make reference to specific functions in the starter code.
+### 8: Draw a diagram that explains the program flow for the UART transmission – starting from a string added by the program to the circular buffer “cbufTx” and ending on characters being shown on the screen of a PC (On Teraterm, for example).
+Please make reference to specific functions in the starter code

-* answer
+answer

-9. What is done on the function “startStasks()” in main.c?
+### 9: What is done on the function “startStasks()” in main.c?
 How many threads are started?

-* answer
+answer

 ## 3 Debug Logger Module